 - Do something that helps you to relax, feel calm and take your mind off of the stress you are experiencing. - Take a break if you need it (this can be as simple as asking your partner to make dinner or a friend to take care of the kids, or taking a personal day from work). - Remind yourself of why you do this work.
-Reflect on what drew you to social work as a career and what you want to achieve for children and families in your community through your work. - Take time to remember the impact you have made in the lives of others through your work, in your extended family, in your neighborhood or in your community. - Get help from a supervisor or a coworker if you need it. - Find a way on an ongoing basis to release the emotional stress related to the work.
-Allow yourself physical & emotional enhancers.
-Take care of yourself by eating well, getting rest, creating separation from work.
-Identify actions that help you to decompress. - Recognize your own humanness and learn ways to separate who you are as a person from what the job requires you to do.
+Reflect on what drew you to home visiting and what you want to achieve for children and families in your community through your work. - Take time to remember the impact you have made in the lives of others through your work, in your extended family, in your neighborhood or in your community. - Get help from a supervisor or a coworker if you need it. - Find a way on an ongoing basis to release the emotional stress related to your work.
+Identify actions that help you to decompress.
+That might mean spending time in nature, exercising, getting a massage or having a long talk with a good friend. - Take care of yourself by eating well, getting rest and creating separation from work in the rest of your life.